AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-create-map.md

     - A Title for the map.
     - \(Optional\)* The file name for the map.
 The file name is auto-suggested based on the topic Title.
 In case your administrator has enabled automatic file names based on UUID setting, then you will not view the Name field.
     - A template on which the topic will be based.
 For a map file, the available options are **Bookmap**, **Map**, and **Subject scheme**.
     - Path where you want to save the map file.
-By default, the path of currently selected folder in the repository is shown in the Path field.
+By default, the path of currently selected folder in the Explorer is shown in the Path field.

     ![](images/new-map-dialog.png){width="300" align="left"}